hikikomorime/openplayer/README.md

 # define json from which you will take the current song title
 SONG_TITLE=$(curl -s 'https://YOUR_AZURACAST_URL/api/nowplaying_static/NAME_OF_YOUR_RADIO.json' | jshon -e "now_playing" -e "song" -e "title")
 ```
+### song.txt

+Upload the file onto your server.
+It should be empty and writable.

+__DO NOT CHANGE THE NAME OF THE FILE - song.txt - LEAVE IT AS IS__

 ## Additional files included